Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 	* **Options**: The metadata to include with the location.
 	* **Replies**:
 		* `ACCEPT NEW-LOCATION` if the location was registered.
 		* `REFUSE` if the location could not be registered.
 Reasons might include the location already being registered.
+Possible flags:
-		* `REFUSE TIME` if the service is not allowing locations to be registered at thist time.
+			* `TIME` if the service is not allowing locations to be registered at this time.

 Implementations MAY automatically register citizens and locations as they are used, instead of requiring the use of this verb.